 Install a Programmable Thermostat

-We can’t say it enough – a programmable thermostat saves you energy and money no matter what time of year it is.
-A programmable thermostat will enable you to lower your home temperature while you are out to help decrease heating costs, and increase the temperature before you even arrive home to yield the right amount of home comfort.
+We’ve said it before and we’ll say it again – a programmable thermostat saves you energy and money no matter what time of year it is.
+A programmable thermostat will enable you to lower your home temperature while you are out to help decrease heating costs, and turn up the temperature before you even arrive home to yield the perfect amount of home comfort.

 Add or Upgrade Attic Insulation

-Having the right amount of attic insulation helps keep heat from escaping during the winter, lowering your energy use because your furnace doesn’t have to work as hard, and therefore saves you money by lowering your heating costs.
-Ask your local utility companies about rebates for upgrading or installing your attic insulation.
+Having the correct amount of attic insulation helps keep heat from escaping during the winter, lowering your energy use because your heater doesn’t have to work as hard, and therefore saves you money by lowering your heating costs.
+Ask your local utility companies about rebates on installing or upgrading your home’s insulation.

 If you insulate your hot water pipes, it can actually help boost the temperature a few degrees.
-Hotter water on a lower setting?
+Hot water on a cooler setting?
 That decreases your energy usage and your energy bills – yes, please!

 Get a Furnace Tune-Up

-Make sure your heating system is ready to keep you warm and cozy all winter long with an expert Precision tune-up from Service Experts.
-Right now we are giving discounts on our seasonal tune ups to help make sure your home stays warm and safe all winter long.
-Call 318-588-8163 today to schedule your Precision tune-up or set up a no-charge in-home estimate on a new, energy-efficient heating and cooling system.
+Be sure your furnace is ready to keep your family warm and comfy all winter long with an expert Precision tune-up from Service Experts.
+Currently we are giving discounts on our heating tune ups to help make sure your home stays warm and safe all winter long.
+Call 318-588-8163 today to schedule your seasonal tune-up or set up a no-charge in-home estimate on a new, energy-efficient heating and cooling system.